-Remove the shrink wrap.
-In addition to the tug and the handle, the following parts are included:
+Remove the shrink wrap and all of the contents from the box.
+In addition to the tug and the handle, the following parts are included in the box with the necessary fasteners:

-- 1. One (1) Quart of Oil,
+- 1. One (1) Quart of Oil

-- 2. One (1) Gear Strut Strap,
+- 2. One (1) Gear Strut Strap

 - 3. Two (2) Zip Ties

-- 4. Muffler Deflector

-- 5. Spare Oil Drain Plug

 Step 1: Install the handle all the way through the second "U" bolt.
-Push the handle approximately 1 1/2" beyond the second "U" bolt.
+Push the handle approximately 1-1/2" beyond the second "U" bolt.
 If it appears the handle will not fit through the "U" bolt, loosen the nuts below.
 This is a very close tolerance so the bolt will not interfere with the caster wheel.
-Once the handle is installed, tighten all 4 nuts securely.
+Once the handle is installed, tighten nuts securely.